SeanHwangG/test/language.md

   * If repository name is changes change VIRTUAL_ENV in bin/activate
   * Prefered as it is official

-* pip
-  * config [debug, edit, get, list, set, unset]
-  * --version: print version of the pip
-  * install
-    * -e `path/url`: Install project in editable mode ([ex] setuptools "develop mode") from local path or a VCS url

-* pipreqs: Auto generate requirements.txt file for any project based on imports
-  * --use-local: Use ONLY local package info instead of querying PyPI
-  * --pypi-server `url`   Use custom PyPi server
-  * --proxy `url`: Use Proxy, parameter will be passed to requests library. or environments parameter in your terminal:
-  * --debug: Print debug information
-  * --ignore `dirs`: Ignore extra directories
-  * --encoding `charset`  Use encoding parameter for file open
-  * --savepath `file`: Save the list of requirements in the given file
-  * --print: Output the list of requirements in the standard output
-  * --force: Overwrite existing requirements.txt
-  * --diff `file`: Compare modules in requirements.txt to project imports.
-  * --clean `file`: Clean up requirements.txt by removing modules that are not imported in project.
-  * --no-pin: Omit version of output packages.

 ```sh
 # 1. Setup
 sudo apt install python-setuptools